cirruslabs-io/suits/mobile-bug-report.md

 1. Fill all the mandatory fields in the form and attach a screen shot for reference.

-2. Discription should be more than 25 characters.
+2. Description should be more than 25 characters.

 3. Screen shot image size should be lessthan 2MB.